What Is Christian Counseling? Is Faith-Based Therapy Right for Me?

 - How do I find peace living in a world where there is cruelty and evil?

-You don’t have to see a religious therapist or get faith-based therapy to engage with questions like these.
-These are spiritual and existential questions that therapy can help you answer for yourself no matter what your therapist’s religious orientation might be.
+You don’t have to see a religious therapist or get faith-based therapy to engage with these questions.
+These are spiritual and existential questions that therapy can help you answer for yourself no matter what your—or your therapist’s—religious orientation might be.

 What Are the Different Types of Faith-Based Counseling?